Islam in the Dominican Republic: Slavery

-Like other countries in the Caribbean and Latin America, the history of Islam in the Dominican Republic began with the importation of African slaves, which first arrived to the island of Hispaniola (Haiti and the Dominican Republic), beginning in 1502.
+Like other countries in the Caribbean and Latin America, the history of Islam in the Dominican Republic began with the importation of African slaves, who first arrived to the island of Hispaniola (Haiti and the Dominican Republic), beginning in 1502.
 These people arrived with a rich and ancient culture, although brutal repression and forced conversions gradually diluted their original cultural identity and religions.
 The first recorded instances of resistance were in 1503, when Nicolás de Ovando, Hispaniola's first royal governor, wrote to Isabella requesting that she prevent further shipments to the colony of enslaved Black ladinos, or persons possessing knowledge of Spanish or Portuguese languages and cultures, but who also often had connections to either Senegambia, Islam, or both.
 De Ovando had arrived earlier in April 1502 and was already complaining that the ladinos on the island were “a source of scandal to the Indians, and some had fled their owners,” establishing maroon communities in the mountains.

 Present situation

 Muslim population in the nation was increased by Middle Eastern settlers, mostly Arabs of Lebanese, Syrian, Palestinian and by Pakistanis and other people from the Indian subcontinent.

 Brands of Tasawwuf are becoming more and more manifested in the country from native born Dominican Muslims and foreign Muslims who are murids of the Shadhili, Qadiri, and Ba'Alawi Tariqas.
-The actual figures of the Muslim population growth has not been officially censused, though some sources give a number of 5,000 to 7,000.
+The actual figures of the Muslim population growth haved not been officially censused, though some sources give a number of 5,000 to 7,000.

 The government of the Dominican Republic has also noticed an increase of Islam in neighboring Haiti.